pduong987/DuongPham_T1A3/README.md

 \- how the user will find out how to interact with / use each feature
 \- how the user will interact with / use each feature
 \- how errors will be handled by the application and displayed to the user

+The Bank Smart app uses a simple menu selection system and loops to allow the user navigate the application.

+Per Question 8 flow diagram, a user interacts with the application as follows:

+1. **Start Applicat (e.g run-unix.sh)**

+   The app fires!

+2. **User provides username**

+   The username is used to identify the user within our JSON database (See username field)

+3. **User selects one of their accounts**

+   A user will be presented with a list of all their available accounts for selection

+4. User selects an action for the account

+   Based on the selected account, the user can select an action such as Deposit or Account

+5. **Asks if user wants to continue**

+   The user is then asked if they want to perform another action.
+If they do they select the next action, else go back to login

+**<u>Error Handling</u>**

+Through the control flow there are if else blocks and resuce statements to prevent failure

+Further to this, a series of sub while loops control which menu to show

+With a final sigterm (Signal Termination) being used to exist the application entirely

 _________